latolukasz/beeorm-doc/docs/guide/uuid.md

 # UUID

-By default all MySQL tables use `PRIMARY KEY AUTO_INCREMENT.
-It means that MySQL server is responsible to automatically generate new unique number (ID) every time new row is created.
-It's simple and easy to use, but also it comes with few
+By default, all MySQL tables use `PRIMARY KEY AUTO_INCREMENT`, which means that the MySQL server automatically generates a new, unique number (ID) every time a new row is created.
+While this is simple and easy to use, it also comes with a few limitations:
-limitations:

- * When one entity holds reference to another entity (with foreign key) and you are inserting both entities at at the same time then two queries needs to be executed.
-First referenced entity is added, and when ID is generated this ID is used in second entity.
+ * When one entity holds a reference to another entity and you are inserting both entities at the same time, two queries need to be executed.
+First, the referenced entity is added, and when the ID is generated, this ID is used in the second entity.
+For example:

 <code-group>
 <code-block title="code">